Github link: https://github.com/WindowsNT/asm now with VS solution and automatic compilation/ISO generation/bochs running.

 Finally, you need to write "End of Interrupt" (Local Apic + 0xB0) the value 0, to indicate that you can send another interrupt.

 Ha!
 As you can guess, no DOS function is thread safe.
 That means that, to call DOS from other CPUs, you must perform proper synchronization.
-Hey, should I create a DPMI version 2.0 which provides both 64-bit support and multicore interfaces? :) Yes I did it.
+My code has created a fast mutex which allows a thread to call int 21h successfully.

 It's not very tough, as you saw.
 The problem is to synchronize all this thing along.
 More in the next article!